 A. The IRB is guided by respect for persons, beneficence, and justice.
 Voluntary consent of the subject is absolutely essential.
 If possible, the subject should benefit from the process and come to no harm.
 Vulnerable groups should not be "over studied" in comparison with more powerful segments of the population.

 A. Human subjects of research have a right to be informed of the purpose and nature of the research, identity of the researcher and sponsoring agency, the procedures, any risks or benefits and confidentiality (who will have access to the data).

 Q. How does the IRB work?

 A. Review Forms completed by the researcher are evaluated by the chair of the IRB to decide whether the study is human subjects research and whether a full or expedited review is needed.
-In an expedited review, two IRB members complete the review where minimal risk is posed.
+The Chair may determine no review is necessary, as in the case of secondary data analysis, and will immediately notify the researcher.
+In an expedited review, an IRB member completes the review where minimal risk is posed.
 Full review involves discussion by the IRB as a whole.

 Q. Is the review process lengthy?

 A. Expedited reviews usually take less than one week.
 Full reviews usually take less than two weeks.